-Personal Statement panic!
+Personal Statement perfection!

 Remember - the person reading your statement is an academic who has devoted their life to a subject you are now claiming to have an interest in.
 Therefore, the main focus of the statement should be your interest in the course and you should have plenty of relevant academic and/or vocational examples you can include to prove your interest.
+What you should be doing now is building up your evidence.

 To get started, why not read articles from newspapers, relevant magazines and online, for example: